 The whole point of Surrogates, we learn, is to keep humans safe.
 Existing through a Surrogate robot means you can look as good as you like, are free from death, and even free from pain unless you choose to feel it.
 A Surrogate robot can be smashed to bits and burned in a horrible accident, none of which can affect the user, who is only temporarily out of a Surrogate.

 Throw into this mix pockets of humanity who call themselves "Dreads", led by a charismatic human known as The Prophet (Ving Rhames: JACOB'S LADDER, BRINGING OUT THE DEAD, FINAL FANTASY: THE SPIRITS WITHIN, DAWN OF THE DEAD ).
 He leads the less than 1% of the human population, who rebel against living through surrogates.
 So you have what should be a pretty damn good story.
 Somebody must have thought so after seeing the popularity of the graphic novel SURROGATES by Writer Robert Venditti and artist Brett Weldele.

 There is also, of course, the...

 !!!UNFAIR RACIAL CLICHE ALERT!!!:

 What is the UNFAIR RACIAL CLICHE ALERT aka URCA?
+Well you would think it's nobody's idea of a good time.
+But considering that Hollywood uses this crutch now more than ever before, somebody must be getting a real thrill out of it.
 Go to the URCA to find out, and then go to URCA/Surrogates to see why this movie got one.

 BEWARE though, the UNFAIR RACIAL CLICHE ALERT is loaded with SPOILERS!